 Ability to better manage asset service agreements by better asset maintenance tracking

-Overall, data centers have seen approximately 15 times increase in inventory productivity and have reduced the labor as well as reducing the time from the entire inventory process by 80% to 90% by automating with RFID.
+Overall, data centers have seen approximately 15 times increase in inventory productivity and have reduced the inventory labor and time by 90% through RFID automation.
 This also includes goods ordering and receiving, as well as goods removal and destruction.

 Overall inventory time with RFID saves a total of 6 days in total.
-In addition, server disk hard drives when decommissioned are assigned an RFID tag for identification throughout the process providing real-time visibility to ensure drives have gone through all processes of decommissioning and do not pose a threat of accidentally leaving the facility causing a security breach.
-Also, other IT assets such as laptop computers, network routers, and other capital equipment are utilizing Xerafy RFID tags for improved inventory and accountability.
+In addition, when decommissioned, server disk hard drives are assigned an RFID tag for identification throughout the process, providing real-time visibility to ensure drives have gone through all decommissioning processes and do not pose a threat of accidentally leaving the facility causing a security breach.
+Also, laptop computers, network routers, and other capital equipment utilize Xerafy RFID tags for IT asset inventory and accountability.